10 Questions with Emmett Tracy – Dean of ALUSB

 In a sense, my background boils down to decisions driven by managing probabilities at different points in my career – in academia and business.
 Going into academia, I identified the risks involved in considering different areas of study, and then, within the business environment, I observed and evaluated risks in starting and running a company that traversed countries and continents, from Morocco, Ireland, France, Italy and Mauritius to Kigali.

 But I have always felt confident in the risks that I have taken and a lot of that stems from the work that I did in business school, which helped me grow in a confidence to analyze situations.
-Also, I have been fortunate to spend time with a community of people on whom I can rely – many of whom I met during my MBA.
+Also, I have been fortunate to spend time with a community of people on whom I can rely – many of whom I met during my EMBA.

 My business school experience now involves helping students identify and evaluate their own risks in the decisions they make at this significant stage in their careers, usually by factoring in income and opportunity.